 There is very little research on the type of care and treatment that is beneficial to the mother and baby.
 Therefore, doctors may find it difficult to reliably advise on the best way to treat and manage such patients during this time.
 Doctors are responsible for reducing the risk of seizure while ensuring that the drugs do not affect the developing baby.

-The research team carrying out the study is led by Professor Khalid Khan from Queen Mary University, London.
-The study is funded by the National Institute for Health Research Health Technology Assessment Programme
+The research team carrying out the study was led by Professor Khalid Khan from Queen Mary University, London.
+The study was funded by the National Institute for Health Research Health Technology Assessment Programme

 Epilepsy Action is delighted to support such an important research study.
 Acting as a stakeholder, we will help promote and publish information about Empire in our magazines, website and through our local events.

-- This project was funded by the National Institute for Health Research Health Technology Assessment (NIHR HTA) Programme (project number 09/55/38) and will be published in full in Health Technology Assessment.
+- This project was funded by the National Institute for Health Research Health Technology Assessment (NIHR HTA) Programme (project number 09/55/38) and was published in full in Health Technology Assessment:

 - The views and opinions expressed therein are those of the authors and do not necessarily reflect those of the HTA programme, NIHR, NHS or the Department of Health.